-The Permit Application is scheduled to be submitted to the WVDEP in December 2022.
-The progress of Activity 1.2 is slightly behind the estimated schedule included in the 2021 Annual Progress Report, which targeted permit submittals during the 3rd quarter of 2022.
-However, the durations allotted in 2022 and 2023 for regulatory review and approval of the required permit submissions as well as for the construction bidding process provide flexibility in completing these tasks in time to maintain the October 2024 cessation milestones and the October 2028 completion of closure deadline.
-As such, the estimated schedule has been updated to reflect current and anticipated timing for Activities 1.2, 1.3, and 1.4.
-This updated schedule is attached as Figure 3-1 of this report.
+The durations allotted for regulatory review and approval of the required permit submissions as well as for the construction bidding and cap installation process provide flexibility in completing these tasks in time to maintain the October 2024 waste cessation milestone as well as the October 2028 completion of closure and cessation of coal-fired boilers deadlines.
+As such, the estimated schedule has been updated to reflect current and anticipated timing for Activities 1.3 and 1.4.
+No changes are proposed to Activities 2.1 to 2.7 (Construction and Closure Certification).
+The updated schedule is attached as Figure 3-1 of this report.